materialize-labs/habit-tracker/docs/implementation-steps.md

 - [ ] **Set Up AuthContext**
   - Define an `AuthContext` to manage global authentication state so that user information is available across the app.
-  - Implement the `AuthProvider` that wraps the entire app in the layout, providing the logged-in user’s state to all child components.
+  - Implement the `AuthProvider` that wraps the entire app in the layout, providing the logged-in user's state to all child components.

 - [ ] **Set Up DateContext (Optional)**
   - Create a `DateContext` to manage the selected date for the Habit Tracker and ensure consistency when navigating between pages (e.g., Habit Tracker and Statistics pages).